efendyk/tutorial-Predicting_NBA_Games/README.md

     - STEP_1.R:   Sets the working directory

-    - STEP_2.R:  The checkpoint library is used to make sure that the most recent version of the packages are used as of the date that is passed to the "checkpoint" function.
+    - STEP_2.R:  The checkpoint library is used to make sure that the most recent version of the packages are used as of the date that was passed to the "checkpoint" function.
 It scans all of the scripts in the working directory to perform the test and if the test fails "checkpoint" will download the package that meets that criteria from MRAN.

-    - STEP_3.R:  Retrieve data from SQL Server
+    - STEP_3.R:  Retrieves data from SQL Server

     - STEP_4.R:  Partitions the data into a data set that will be used to create the training data set and a data set that will be used to create the testing data set